Fun with YouTube’s Audio Content ID System

 Disclaimer

 What you do with this information is your own responsibility.
 I’m not here to condone or condemn the copyright laws in this country.
 I simply wanted to point out the flaws and idiosyncrasies in a very complex system that has become part of our modern-day culture.
-Always use your best judgment when deciding what types of things to upload to YouTube or any other website which uses similar technology.
+Always use your best judgment when deciding what types of things to upload to YouTube or any other website that uses similar technology.
 Don’t be an idiot, and have a nice day.

-« Back to Article List
+« Back to Articles